When Does Predictive Inverse Dynamics Outperform Behavior Cloning?: Theoretical Analysis

-Then, the predictor error gap is given by: \end{corollary} \Cref{corollary:gap-general-estimator} shows how the PIDM architecture introduces a bias-variance tradeoff: $\Delta$ represents the variance reduction of the IDM policy due to knowing the future state; while $\beta \le 0$ represents the additional bias induced by an approximate state predictor, assuming both estimators have similar intrinsic bias (as required for a fair comparison).
+A positive error gap $\widehat{\Delta}_{\approxplanner}$ implies the PIDM estimator offers lower prediction error than BC. \Cref{corollary:gap-general-estimator} shows how PIDM introduces a tradeoff: $\Delta_{\oplanner}$ represents the (nonnegative) variance reduction of the optimal IDM predictor due to knowing the future state, and contributes to potential gains of PIDM over BC.

+On the other hand, $\beta$ and $\delta$ represent the differences in bias and variance of the BC and PIDM estimators.
+In most cases, we expect $\beta < 0$ and $\delta < 0$, due to additional bias and variance induced by the covariate shift arising from an approximate state predictor (assuming both BC and PIDM estimators have comparable intrinsic bias and variance as required for a fair comparison) and, thus, they might reduce the potential gains of PIDM.
+The covariate shift might also reduce the gains of PIDM when $\gamma < 0$.

+Interestingly, note that the covariate shift can also benefit PIDM ($\gamma > 0$) when $\approxplanner$ places more mass than $p^\star$ (such that $0<w<1$) on future states with lower irreducible variance.
+Similarly, $\approxplanner$ might also reduce the estimator bias ($\beta > 0$) and variance ($\delta >0$) by putting more mass on future states with lower estimator bias and/or variance.

-\Cref{corollary:gap-general-estimator} also motivates the use of additional data sources.
-By using additional action-free demonstrations of the same task to train a more accurate state predictor model, we can reduce the bias due to $\approxplanner$ and make $\beta \rightarrow 0$.
-Also, additional expert demonstrations from different tasks in the same environment, or even non-expert demonstrations when $k=1$, can be used to reduce the variance of $\widehat{\xi}_{\approxplanner}$ and make $\delta > 0$.
+\Cref{corollary:gap-general-estimator} further motivates the use of additional data sources.
+Action-free demonstrations of the same task can be used to train a more accurate state predictor, reducing the magnitude of the covariate shift $\gamma$ and, consequently, the additional bias and variance arising from $\approxplanner$, so that $\delta$ and $\beta$ approach zero.
+Also, when $k=1$, expert demonstrations from different tasks (or even non-expert demonstrations) collected in the same environment can reduce the variance of $\predxim$, thereby making $\delta > 0$. \citet{xie2025latent} empirically reported performance gains of PIDM from leveraging some of these additional data sources. \Cref{corollary:gap-general-estimator} provides a theoretical explanation for these gains by showing how extra data can directly reduce some of the terms governing the predicted-error gap.